Fighting Options - the best strategy to precede your escape from an attacker is a Sucker Punch. Know this: Surprise is a huge advantage.

 All humans have a reaction time of at least a half-second to any stimulus, such as a puddle about to be splashed onto you or a dog about to lick your face.
 You see it coming but can’t dodge it in time.
 Even if you’re anxiously anticipating catching a toddler on the verge of falling, you’ll often react just a tad too late.
 Trying to swat a fly is another example.
 A half-second is actually a long time, especially in physical combat.
-You must punch first or get punched yourself.
+Try to act first to better escape an imminent attack.

 "Telegraphing your intent” spoils the surprise by tipping off your target beforehand.
 Don’t threaten or adopt a fighting stance.
 Acting submissive makes him least likely to expect a sudden sucker punch.

-Avoid even subtle body-language signals, such as dropping your chin, widening your eyes, tensing your body, or hauling back your fist to “wind-up” for a punch.
+Avoid even subtle body-language signals, such as hauling back your fist to “wind-up” for a punch.

 It's not easy - that's why they're such good offensive fighting options.
 Nevertheless, stay more than an arm’s length away (the further, the better) and watch for him telegraphing his intent to attack.
 Use your peripheral vision to watch his hands, they’re the most likely to harm you.
 Be ready to dodge his grab or punch, then run.
 If you are knocked down, stay down and immediately assume the powerful Defensive Ground Kicks position (in strategies) to enable your escape.